sympa-community/gpldoc/man/sympa_config.5.md

 #### `personalization.web_apply_on`

-which part of message from web conversion is applied
+Scope for messages from the web interface

 - Format:
     - `none` - do nothing